PAVANJEET.COM

 Continue 3 Minutes

 To End: Inhale deeply, rolling the tongue inward and then hold the breath for 15 seconds.
-Repeat this square two more times.
+Repeat two more times.

 Strengthens the Immune System, Unlocks the Diaphragm & Clears Anger